SERVICING TRANSFERS · NOTICES · OVERSIGHT

 Why now

-The evidence burden has changed.
-Firms increasingly need to show that borrower communications, support journeys, and AI-assisted or automated work were timely, governed, retrievable, and connected to the customer outcome that followed.
+Servicing teams increasingly need to show that borrower communications, support journeys, and automated work were timely, governed, retrievable, and connected to what happened next.

 Weak records can become customer harm

-When borrowers need help, firms need evidence that the customer was informed, supported, and treated properly.
+When borrowers need help, servicing teams need evidence that the customer was informed and supported.

 Regulators test the record behind the work